 We had it booked in Hall One at the Sage Gateshead & the pandemic scuppered that.
 Louis & Tommy have been plotting & kicking this idea about for more than two years, pouring a tonne of work into it & were really looking forward to finally letting people see this amazing show.

-Once things die down again, this is deffo one we'll be bringing to Newcastle.
+Once we can get a new date for it, this is deffo one we'll be bringing to Newcastle.

 ABBA's Greatest Hits

 This was a fab show we did with our Brother Danny & his Rogue Symphony crew.
 Such a vibe & everyone went nuts.
 These really big, semi-orchestral, 12/15 piece contemporary shows, are something that only we do, as it's so bliddy hard to bring them all together.

 Here's Brother Louis & Co again, rocking 'The Chain' in a fab trailer we shot for when we took Rumours up to Scotland, to a great venue we regularly play for our pal Jamie, up there in Edinburgh called Summerhall.

 The live footage is all from Wylam & you can really see how our cross-generational groove effects the crowd.

 It delivers exactly what it says on the tin & the tin says 'Epic Fun.'